EolnMsuk/SkipCord-2/README.md

 - **!roles**
   Lists the names role title of all members with roles in the server.

+- **!rtimeouts**
+  Removes all active timeouts from members and lists the affected usernames.

 - **!analytics**
   Lists skip bot usage information, including ID and amount.